 National accounts data should become available to users as timely as possible, taking into account the frequency of the data (annual or quarterly), the character of the data (info on the structure of an economy or on conjuncture developments) and an adequate balance between accuracy and timeliness.

-The ESA 2010 transmission programme defines the required timeliness for all national accounts tables.
+The ESA 2010 Transmission Programme defines the required timeliness for all national accounts tables.
 Quarterly tables should become available between 2 and 3 months after the quarter-end.
-The annual tables have to be transmitted between 2 months (main aggregates) and 36 months (supply and use tables) after the end of the reference year.
+The annual tables have to be transmitted between 2 months (main aggregates) and 36 months (supply, use and input-output tables) after the end of the reference year.

 Good practice requires that the dates on which national accounts data become available are pre-announced and that the pre-announced publication dates are met.